Empowered UCLA Extension offers the following certificate programs:

 You will also need access to a WiFi network or a 4G service plan to participate in the program.

-The iPad is not included in the fees or tuition, but you can purchase one directly from the Apple Store here.
+The iPad is not included in the fees or tuition, but you can purchase one directly from the QVC store or from the Apple Store.
 This will allow you to choose the exact model and features that you want.

 Not all programs have related professional licensure and certifications.
 You are encouraged to research any professional licensure and certification programs thoroughly, as exams are usually only one part of the set of requirements.
 The certificates in Project Management and Personal Financial Planning are designed by UCLA Extension to meet standard preparation guidelines for the Project Management Institute and Certified Financial Planner examinations.